Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 		 - All this, and they're the most fun society!
 The purpose to life is to be happy!
 Lets throw a party!
 Can't you just feel the absolute liberation?
 Big sister only clenches her fist because you *enjoy* it!
 		 - Oh, and they plan out their kids' lives before they're born.
 Knowing the minds of people who haven't been born yet is just another part of their sciences.
 Can't you just imagine the joyous childhoods of kids born to parents who reject serenity, always want to have fun, *and* believe that they deserve absolute control?
 You better imagine a lot of that, because these people have lots of kids.
 They think mandatory reproduction is a really good thing.
 		 - Finally, they're great farmers, but they hate industrial farming.
 They don't want to be agricultural specialists and they're embarrassed to work on agritechnologies.
 There are as a result three kinds of happy Commonwealth farmers: pioneers working on developing planets with inadequate infrastructure, artisan farmers growing small luxury crops, and artsy farmers who also make a bunch of arts and crafts to sell on the side.
+		 - A triviata:  The Commonwealth Consensus has the most 'ascending honesty' view of the financial system.
+The Panarchy makes slightly fewer false promises of stability in financial markets than the Empire does, and the Commonwealth makes the fewest false promises of stability in financial markets.
+P.S.
+This whole section is junk.  ^.-.~
 	 - The Value of Immortality
 		 - If it weren't for the ethical issues of farming prison planets to extract a few people who an all-powerful corrupted surveillance grid decides are virtuous, I'd be enthusiastic about the Commonwealth Consensus.
 The problem is that the sociopaths who run their subculture try to reject immortality for almost everyone.
 They build massive populations to extract marginal numbers of saints, while wishing death on everyone else.
 		 - Some of these people are good cops, but not as many of them as think of themselves as good cops.
 Some of these people are good scientists, but not as many of them as think of themselves as good scientists.
 Some of these people are really fun, but not as many as think of themselves as really fun.
 A lot of these people are discarded as disappointments, and their "extremely happy" society suffers from outbreaks of suicidal violence courtesy of its rejectees.